ZigaSajovic/CppML/docs/installation/index.md

 #### Usage

-To use the installed library in your project, add the following two lines to your `CMakeLists.txt`.
+To use the installed library in your project, named `my_project`, add the following two lines to your `CMakeLists.txt`.

 ```cmake
 find_package(CppML REQUIRED)